 Veterans & Active Duty

-Nearly 1 in 4 active duty members showed signs of a mental health condition, according to a 2014 study in JAMA Psychiatry.
+According to a 2014 study, nearly 1 in 4 active duty members showed signs of a mental health condition.
 On this page we focus on questions that military personnel often ask, concerning treatment resources, disclosure and staying healthy during the transition to civilian life.
 If you are having thoughts of suicide, the Veterans Crisis Line is available 24/7 by dialing 1-800-273-8255 and pressing 1.

 Mental Health Concerns

 There are three primary mental health concerns that you may encounter serving in the military.

 - Posttraumatic Stress Disorder (PTSD).
 Traumatic events, such as military combat, assault, disasters or sexual assault can have long-lasting negative effects such as trouble sleeping, anger, nightmares, being jumpy and alcohol and drug abuse.
 When these troubles don't go away, it could be PTSD.
 The rate of PTSD may be up to 15 times higher in active duty service members compared to civilians.

 - Depression.
 More than just experiencing sadness, depression doesn't mean you are weak, nor is it something that you can simply "just get over."
 Depression interferes with daily life and normal functioning and may require treatment.
 The rate of depression may be up to five times higher in active duty service members compared to civilians.

 - Traumatic Brain Injury (TBI).
 A traumatic brain injury is usually the result of significant blow to the head or body.
 Symptoms can include headaches, fatigue or drowsiness, memory problems and mood changes and mood swings.